LarsSmet/MerkhetsDecay/README.md

 # Introduction
-Merkhet's Decay is a zombie slayer based in Ancient Egypt.
+Merkhet's Decay is a zombie slasher based in Ancient Egypt.
 Where you play as the half-god Merkhet, armed with the power of time manipulation he fights against hordes whilst the infection slowly spreads over his body.

 I made this project with Ruben Verhelst, one of my best friends.
 My primary focus was on designing and prototyping, while he took charge of the blockout, mood and lighting.